chrisstef/etherlens/README.md

 ### ⚠️ Important!

-In order to run the app, you need the API keys.
+In order for the app to run, you need the API keys.
 For ConnectKit, grab your API key from the [Wallet Connect dashboard](https://cloud.walletconnect.com/sign-in).
 For Etherscan API create your account [here](https://etherscan.io/apis) to gain access to your API key.
 Finally, for the rapid API key, get it from [Rapid API](https://rapidapi.com/auth/sign-up?referral=/hub).
 The above proccess is free of charge.

 ### Starting the application